Timendus/ticalc-usb/README.md

 ticalc.choose();
 ```

-On calculator objects you can call these async methods:
+On calculator objects you can call four async methods:

   * `isReady()` - return true if calculator is connected and listening
   * `pressKey(key)` - remotely press a key on the calculator
   * `getFreeMem()` - get free RAM and Flash memory
   * `sendFile(file)` - Sends a given file object to the calculator (silent transfer)

+And one regular method:

+  * `canReceive(file)` - tells you if a file is valid for this calculator

 ### `tifiles`